tariqazizcyber/enterprise-cybersecurity-homelab/README.md

 * Log monitoring
 * Basic threat detection
 * Malware analysis fundamentals
-* DFIR fundamentals
+* Digital forensics and incident response fundamentals

 ---

-## Repository Structure

-cybersecurity-homelab/
-├── docs/
-├── diagrams/
-├── screenshots/
-└── README.md

----

-## Screenshots
+## Key Learnings

-Screenshots will include:

-* Network diagram
-* pfSense firewall rules
-* VM connectivity tests
+* Understood how to design a segmented network using pfSense
+* Gained hands-on experience with firewall rule configuration and traffic control
-* Active Directory setup
+* Built and managed an Active Directory environment
+* Established communication between attacker and target machines
-* Splunk dashboards
+* Deployed Splunk and configured log forwarding
-* Security tools setup
+* Learned the importance of visibility and monitoring in a lab environment

 ---